CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 export MANPATH="$PEPAD_INSTALL/man:${MANPATH:-}"
 ```

 These commands affect the current shell.
-To make them permanent, add the two
-`export` commands, using the absolute installation path, to the shell startup
+To make them permanent, add the two `export` commands, using the absolute installation path, to the shell startup file.
-file.

-Test the executable and manual:
+Test whether the executable is working by referring to manual:

 ```bash
 module load PrgEnv-intel # Load Intel Compilers if necessary